aspose-cells-cloud/aspose-cells-cloud-python/docs/API/CreateSpreadsheetRequest.md

 PUT http://api.aspose.cloud/v4.0/cells/spreadsheet/create
 ```
 ### **Function Description**
-By using the CreateSpreadsheet function, you can quickly set up new spreadsheets with or without templates, streamlining your workflow and enhancing productivity.**Considerations**: Ensure that the provided name is unique to avoid conflicts with existing spreadsheets.
-If using a template, ensure that the template file is accessible and correctly formatted.**Error Handling**: If the name is not provided or is invalid, the function may throw an exception or return an error message.
-If the template file is specified but cannot be found or is corrupted, the function may also throw an exception or return an error message.
+By using the CreateSpreadsheet function, you can quickly set up new spreadsheets with or without templates, streamlining your workflow and enhancing productivity.## **Error Handling**- **400 Bad Request**: Invalid url.- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.- **404 Not Found**: Source file not accessible.- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.## **Key Features and Benefits**- **Spreadsheet Creation**: Allows users to create a new spreadsheet with a specified name.- **Template Support**: Optionally, users can provide a template to initialize the spreadsheet with predefined content or formatting.- **Enhanced Productivity**: Quickly set up new spreadsheets, streamlining your workflow.

 ### The request parameters of **createSpreadsheet** API are: